altruios/namshubettulpa/public/namshubettuple/reset-2.md

 ~They walked in silence for a time.~
 ~Martha attempted to exercise the ghost of a pain forgotten by rubbing at her eye.~ ~It was mildly successful.~
-'R::It's dormant, it's not gone...
+'R::It may be dormant,but it is not gone...
 I just took out the internal triggers.
 It's backup plan if it got removed...
-But Martha, there's more...
+But Martha, there is more...
 I mean of them...
 I mean...
 External triggers.
 There are symbols or expressions that will activate that thing in your brain.
-Anyone who's read what you've read...
+Anyone who has read what you have read...
-They make the same marks to retrigger anyone who's seen the original.
+They make the same marks to retrigger anyone who has seen the original.
-This kind of attack isn't uncommon in the higher circles of society.
+This kind of attack is not uncommon in the higher circles of society.
 Secret - not talked about... but common.
-You'd only be at risk of that particular hook."
+You would only be at risk of that particular hook.'
 "M::So you're saying there's a mark or a symbol.
 And if I look at this mark or symbol: will make me an insane monster literally.
 Which will then kill itself and thus me?"
-'R::...Basically."
+'R::...Basically.'
 "M::Anything else?
 If I'm going insane, I might as well know what I'm in for."
-'R::I can teach you, we'll start with:"
+'R::I can teach you, we will start with:'
 `hooks=>(~Reaction definitions~)`
-'R::...and a few other basics, some history, and if you are exposed to a different" `namshub=>(~Pieces of language that program~)`
+'R::...and a few other basics, some history, and if you are exposed to a different' `namshub=>(~Pieces of language that program~)`
-'R::I can catch it, but it's destructive in nature...
+'R::I can catch it, but it is destructive in nature...
-It literally kills me to do so, can't help with the hooks already in you though."
+It literally kills me to do so, no help with the hooks already in you though.'
 }
 {
 'M::So what?